 In the case where a student in grades 2-4 demonstrates mathematical mastery of at least one year above and beyond their grade level, we provide an opportunity for further testing to determine if they will benefit from grade skipping.
 Again, these cases represent very unique situations and will be determined on a case-by-case basis.

 The process for determining eligibility for math acceleration does not assess students in Kindergarten and Grade 1.

 All students will have an opportunity to take a Math Qualifying Exam for Acceleration at the end of grade 5 to determine the appropriate path in 6th-8th grades.
 All students in Math 6 will also have an opportunity to take a Math Qualifying Exam for Acceleration to determine the appropriate path for 7th and 8th grades.

 The general recommendation of District 65 is for students to experience grades 6-8 mathematics in its entirety.
 District 65’s regular math pathway is already an accelerated pathway.
 Our 8th graders experience a rigorous high school level Algebra course, from which the vast majority of students place into Geometry in their freshman year at ETHS, which typically leads to taking an AP Mathematics course during their senior year.

-In the exceptional case where a student at the end of 5th grade has demonstrated the ability to successfully experience a more rigorous mathematical opportunity, we offer an accelerated Math 6/7 course for 6th graders at Chute, Haven and Nichols.
-This course provides a pathway to Geometry Honors in grade 8 and will address the CCSS-M content gaps that students traditionally experience by grade skipping Math 6 and directly enrolling in Math 7.
+In the exceptional case where a student at the end of 5th grade has demonstrated the ability to successfully experience a more rigorous mathematical opportunity, we offer a compacted Math 6/7 course for 6th graders at Chute, Haven and Nichols.
+This course covers both Math6 and Math 7 during a single year of instruction.
+Students taking Math 6/7 will take Algebra in 7th grade and Geometry in 8th grade.

 Middle school students at King Arts and Bessie Rhodes use grade skipping, as opposed to a compacted 6/7 Math, in order to take Algebra prior to 8th grade.